 Voluntary Integration for Education and Welfare of Society, VIEWS, Odisha, India, www.viewsindia.org.in

 Project: Kitchen Gardens, SoCCs and better farming techniques

 The Voluntary Integration for Education and Welfare of Society (VIEWS) is a youth centered grass-root organization working to improve food and livelihoods security among marginal and landless farmers in Odisha, India.
 They have been in operation since 2008.
-FrauenPower e.V. has decided to work with VIEWS to support the social and economic empowerment of tribal women.
-The women will be taught how to start to organic vegetable/kitchen gardens and how to undertake sustainable agriculture practices in tribal communities, through women's self-help groups.
-The women will also be carrying out good deeds (such as keeping their environment clean and planting trees) and thereby earn social capital credits.
+FrauenPower e.V. is working with VIEWS to support the social and economic empowerment of tribal women.
+The women are being taught how to start organic vegetable/kitchen gardens and how to undertake sustainable agriculture practices in tribal communities, through women's self-help groups.
+The women also carry out good deeds (such as keeping their environment clean and planting trees) and thereby earn social capital credits.
 Men from this area have migrated to larger cities to work and have left women behind to tend (or rent) their own limited land.
 However, many of these women lack knowledge of improved methods of farming and stick to their primitive, time-consuming methods of farming (which also use high-priced chemical fertilizers).
-This project will, in 10 villages, strengthen and train 30 self-help groups for women in the field of organic farming; promote 300 organic vegetable gardens at household level; train 300 women in organic vegetable gardens, create organic manure and vermin compost pits; plant 300 trees within one year; start cleanliness campaigns and create seed banks for seed conservation.
-The women have been identified and the training is about to start.
+This project, that operates in 28 villages, strengthens and trains women in the field of organic farming, promotes organic vegetable gardens at household level, trains women to create organic manure and vermi-compost pits, encourages them to plant trees (300 planted in one year), supports cleanliness campaigns and insists on the creation seed banks for seed conservation.

 Status: Over 70 girls assisted since 2021 (Ongoing Project)